A New Chance

 A New Chance is the third and final studio album by Swedish indie pop duo The Tough Alliance.
 The album was released on 21 May 2007 by Sincerely Yours.
 It was issued outside of Sweden by Summer Lovers Unlimited and Modular Recordings.

 Release

-Originally, the album opened and closed with a sample of the first verse of Ibrahim, the 14th sura of the quran, recited by Abdul Basit ‘ABD us-Samad.
+Originally, the album opened and closed with a sample of the first verse of Ibrahim, the 14th surah of the Quran, recited by Abdul Basit 'Abd us-Samad.
 However, a group of Muslims visited TTA’s Henning Fürst and argued that the usage was very offensive.
 Since that discussion, the first verse has been removed along with the Arabic imagery on the front cover.
 On the succeeding copies of the album, the cover has been replaced with a barcode.

 Reception

 Online music magazine Pitchfork placed A New Chance at number 149 on its list of top 200 albums of the 2000s.